 *Sock Size: Use your shoe size

-At Aero Tech Designs, we donít think about big and tall as anything different from our normal design process.
-When we design a new product, itís assumed it will go to at least 4XL.
-We have become the leaders in providing every body type with a wide variety of comfortable cycling apparel, and we maintain a very reasonable price while accommodating all fitness levels.
-Thereís no need to have to shop on multiple sites to get apparel to fit you or everyone on your cycling team.
-Choose from big, tall, big & tall or standard sizes in a wide array of styles and colors.
+At Aero Tech Designs, we don't consider big and tall as anything different from our typical design process.
+When we design a new product, it's assumed that our products will be sized to at least 4XL.
+We have become the leader in providing every body type with a wide variety of comfortable cycling apparel, and we maintain a very reasonable price while accommodating all fitness levels.
+There's no need to shop on multiple sites to get clothing to fit you or everyone on your cycling team.
+Choose from big, tall, big and tall, or standard sizes in various styles and colors.

-*Wheels: Wheels can be a weak point ó especially for mountain biking.
+*Wheels: Wheels can be a weak point — especially for mountain biking.
 Consider durability first when choosing parts.
 Check for high thread-count tires, strong inner tubes, and special double-butted stainless steel spokes.
-Ask your local bike shops if they can build wheels with a good hub and tougher spokes that are less likely to snap, or adjust a rim you bought separately.
+Ask your local bike shops if they can build wheels with a good hub and tougher spokes that are less likely to snap or adjust a rim you bought separately.

-*Saddle: While a cushy saddle is great for a leisurely ride, many cyclists find a stiffer, more supportive model more suitable for longer outings.
-A common misconception for larger cyclists is that they need a wider and softer saddle to be comfortable.
-You can go wide if you're not planning on racing and are planning to stay in the upright position, but not too wide in the mid-section since it can cause chafing.
-Rule of thumb is enough width and saddle padding to support the sit bones, with a shared balance of weight distribution on handlebars, seat, and pedals.
+*Saddle: While a cushy saddle is excellent for a leisurely ride, many cyclists find a stiffer, more supportive model more suitable for longer outings.
+A common misconception for larger cyclists is that they need a broader and softer saddle to be comfortable.
+You can go wide if you're not planning on racing and are planning to stay upright, but not too wide in the mid-section since it can cause chafing.
+The rule of thumb is enough width and saddle padding to support the sit bones, with a shared balance of weight distribution on handlebars, seats, and pedals.
 Try out a bunch of different saddles to find the one right for you and your cycling position.
-Don't forget to try it with your chamois pad!
-What may work for one person, may not work for you.
+Remember to try it with your chamois pad!
+What may work for one person may not work for you.

-*Seatposts & handlebars: Other components can be problematic as well, particularly the weight-bearing parts like seatposts and handlebars.
+*Seatposts and handlebars: Other components can also be problematic, particularly the weight-bearing parts like seat posts and handlebars.
 Cyclists should ensure that the products that they intend to purchase are authentic.
-Call each company before buying ó especially if youíre looking at a carbon bar, since they often come with weight restrictions.
+Call each company before buying — especially if you're looking at a carbon bar since they often come with weight restrictions.
 Time in the saddle (practice) is the best way to find comfort on the bicycle saddle.
 Big and Tall men's cycling apparel adds comfort to the mix of elements above, but in the end, it takes time and hard work to get fit and toughen up the muscles and butt bones.